sassoftware/sas-viya-quick-start/README.md

 - Develop SAS Code with SAS Studio
 - Build Flows with SAS Studio
 - Develop Python Code with SAS Studio
-- Use Jupyter Hub in SAS Viya
+- Use the Python SWAT Package on the SAS Viya Platform
 - Accelerate Code in SAS Cloud Analytic Services

 ### Prerequisites